johnwesleyharding/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 7. Cost/Money rankings

+8. How is sub-newsworthy-science not one of these categories.
+Maybe all scientists are already data scientists so there is less demand.

 ## Misconceptions

 What misconceptions do people have about your topic?
+Probably that climate change can be generally reversed, without thinking about the new problems any mechanism that attempts to do so will create.

 ## Examples